Texas sues over election results in battleground states Biden won

 The Supreme Court has set a deadline of 3 p.m.
 Thursday for the four states to file a response before weighing in on the case.

 Mr. Trump lauded Texas's efforts to overturn the results of the 2020 election, calling Paxton's case "very strong."
-The president also said his campaign plans to request to join the case.
+The president also filed a motion with the Supreme Court to intervene in the case, arguing Wisconsin, Pennsylvania, Michigan and Georgia together have enough electoral votes to affect the result of the vote in the Electoral College and that he "clearly has a stake in the outcome of this litigation."

 Similar lawsuits brought by Mr. Trump's campaign that alleged widespread election fraud and sought to block certification of election results have been rejected, with federal and state court judges finding no evidence was put forth to bolster claims that illegal votes were cast.